mimiframework/Mimi.jl/docs/src/explanations/exp_pkgs.md

 ## Models as Packages

-[Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html) (more detail [here](https://julialang.github.io/Pkg.jl/v1/) is Julia's builtin package manager, and handles operations such as installing, updating and removing packages.
+[Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html) (more detail [here](https://julialang.github.io/Pkg.jl/v1/))is Julia's builtin package manager, and handles operations such as installing, updating and removing packages.
 It is often convenient to set Mimi models up as julia packages using the steps described [here](https://julialang.github.io/Pkg.jl/v1/creating-packages/).
 "A package is a project with a `name`, `uuid` and version entry in the `Project.toml` file, and a `src/PackageName.jl` file that defines the module `PackageName`.
 This file is executed when the package is loaded."

 Models can be registered or unregistered, as described in the next section, but it is **not necessary** to register a package in order to use the `Pkg` interface.

 ### Example

 The [MimiDICE2016](https://github.com/AlexandrePavlov/MimiDICE2016.jl) model is an unregistered package.
-As it's README instructs, it can be accessed by:
+As its README instructs, it can be accessed by:

 Running the following command at the julia package REPL:
 ```julia